kaizein/kaizein/README.md

-- 👋 Hi, I’m @kaizein or Lucas with you prefere.
+- 👋 Hi, I’m @kaizein or Lucas if you prefere.
 - 👀 I’m interested in front end HTML5 and CSS3 + JS / react / node.js.
 - 🌱 I’m currently learning HTML5 and CSS3 + JS.
 - 💞️ I’m looking to collaborate with this community.